alex-lt-kong/the-nitty-gritty/cpp/06_fancy-functions/03_python-interface-swig/README.md

 ## Windows

 * Install `swig` from [here](https://www.swig.org/download.html).
-    * This step can cause confusion as the `swigwin` installer provided does not contain a `Lib` subdirectory. `swig.exe` will complain things like "Unable to find 'swig.swg'" if it does not find *.swg files in `Lib`.
+    * This step can cause confusion as the `swigwin` installer does not contain a `Lib` subdirectory. `swig.exe` will complain things like "Unable to find 'swig.swg'" if it does not find *.swg files in `Lib`.
     * We can download the `Lib` directory from SWIG's